-Due to the death of his mother, 15 yr old Charley must live with his unloving bully father.
-Out of loneliness, Charley strikes up an illicit romance with 29 yr old Eban.
-When their families find out, they must make a life altering decision.
-Written by
+After his mother dies, 15-year-old Charley must live with his unloving, bullying father.
+Out of loneliness, Charley strikes up an illicit romance with 29-year-old Eban.
+When their families find out, they must make a life-altering decision.

 Was this review helpful to you?